ggayliye/Lab7_ECE6780Embedded_SR24/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%<br>
+## Regarding To How To Test The Program
 I am uploading the full project files in this repo.
 Therfore, you may not need some of the information below to prepaire this project to run.
 However, I'm still including those parts below.